jonnycundall/comms-platform/src/main/tut/docs/templates.md

 # Templates

 In order to send comms, you will need a template.
+Don't know anything about html?
+If you are doing a fairly standard template then there is no need to outsource your email building, click [here](htmlexamples.md) for a kickstart guide

 ## Directory structure